 1. Go On A Weekday: If you don’t have reservations you’ll really want to plan your trip to be in Munich during the week.
 Weekends can be almost impossible to get in to the tents without lining up by 5-6am, but on a Weekday can usually get into the tents until 2-3pm when the unreserved seats fill up.
 We suggest settling into your final destination between Noon-2pm depending on the tent to be safe.
 It is possible to get in and get booted from your seat after a couple hours if people with reservations for your seat show up but they will try to accommodate you at another seat if you are still eating and drinking.
 To avoid this, make sure to initially sit in a section/table marked unreserved or “Nicht Reservieter Bereich” in German.
 From 10am-3pm on Weekdays many of the tents and stands also have up to 30% off food.

 2. Get There Early: By law, each tent has to keep a minimum amount of spots open for daily first-come-first-serve visitors which cannot be reserved a head of time.
 The number of first-come-first-serve seats averages over 1000 per tent, but they still go very quickly.
-You’ll have to be there between Noon-2pm on a weekday to snag seats or if you’re in a small group and really lucky you may still be able to slide in by 3pm.
-From open at 9am until Noon on weekdays you can easily hop between tents before settling on a final landing place.
+You’ll have to be there between Noon-2pm on a weekday to snag seats or if you’re in a small group (1-3 people) and get really lucky you may still be able to slide in by 3pm.
+From open at 10am until Noon on weekdays you can easily hop between tents before settling on a final landing place.
 Once you get one of the non-reserved seats you can stay all day.
 A good rule of thumb is to look on the front door because if the sign says Wegen Überfüllung Geschlossen, which means they are currently at capacity.
 On a weekend you’ll need to be in line 3-4 hours before the tents open to get a spot.
 Yes that means that by 5-6am you need to be in line.
 The latest that we have got in line at one of the main tent and still got in with the 1st wave was 6:30am and we barely got in.
 Just like on weekdays, you need to quickly seek out a section/table marked unreserved or “Nicht Reservieter Bereich” in German.

 3. Hofbrau Standing Room Area: The Hofbrau tent is the only one where you can get served drinks without a seat in their special standing room only area or Stehbereich in German.
 As long as you get in early enough you can stay all day and night if need be.
 It is rowdy, fun and crowded in the standing room area, and there are no chairs, only high top tables.
 As we mentioned above, even with the standing room area you will need to by in line by 5-6am on weekends or arrive by Noon-2pm on a weekday.